machine mastery

 Overhead shot showing the pitcher being lowered slightly as the cup fills, maintaining a centered pour while the crema begins to swirl and prepare for the marking phase

-• Get close—almost touching
+• Get dangerously close

-• Increase pour speed slightly
+• Increase flow speed slightly

 Lowering the pitcher tip to nearly touch the surface, causing the white milk to stay on top of the crema and form the initial Monk's Head circle

-Step 4: Control the Circle
+Step 4: Expansion

 Overhead view of the white Monk's Head circle expanding symmetrically as the pour continues at a steady rate and low height

-2. Quick forward motion through the center (optional)
+2. Slice forward through the circle.

-Overhead shot showing the final strike-through motion, pushing a thin stream of milk forward through the center to complete the pattern (this often leads to a heart shape for beginners) 3.
-Lift away cleanly
+Overhead shot showing the final strike-through motion, pushing a thin stream of milk forward through the center to complete the pattern (this often leads to a heart shape for beginners)

 Common Mistakes and Fixes